norly/elmcan/readme.rst

 To Do list for future development
 ----------------------------------

-- DMA capable rx/tx buffers
-  (is this relevant for this driver?)

 - flushing of ``tx_work`` is too late in ``ldisc_close()``
   (is this still the case?)